rafaellcoellho/vad/README.md

-# vad
-VAD (Ventricular Assist Device) prototype for tests
+# Ventricular Assist Device prototype for tests

 This project was used in a VAD (Ventricular Assist Device) prototype implanted in a pig for a few hours to test the tecnology.
 His main functionality is assisting cardiac circulation, which is used either to partially or to completely replace the function of a